World Central Kitchen aid convoy attack: IDF investigation

 The IDF investigation was led by Major General (ret.)
 Yoav Har-Even, president and CEO of Rafael Advanced Defense Systems, and on 4 April 2024 reported their initial investigatory findings regarding the incident.
 The IDF admitted that the WCK did coordinate their plans for the night with the IDF, but said that internally within the IDF, these plans were not communicated to the IDF's operational forces.
 The IDF said that before the incident, the WCK cars had escorted an aid truck that had a gunman on its roof who fired a gun.
 A BBC reporter said the video was "somewhat blurry" but a gunshot was clearly visible.
 The IDF then said they tried to contact the WCK but were unable to; phone communication in Gaza is "patchy" and the IDF itself has prohibited aid agencies from using radios.

 A second gunman was spotted at the warehouse joining the first gunman, leading to the drone operators assuming that they were of Hamas, said the IDF.
 As a result, according to the IDF, the drone operators believed that the WCK cars were being used by Hamas militants, and further suspected that they saw a person entering a WCK car with "a rifle but at the end of the day it was a bag", in a "misclassification".
 The IDF said that the drone operators believed that the WCK aid workers had remained at the warehouse with the aid truck, instead of leaving in the cars.
 The IDF additionally said that the drone operators could not see the WCK cars' markings at night, with BBC News commenting that the "drone footage also appears to confirm that".

-Hence, according to the IDF, its drone operators fired three missiles at the WCK's cars, destroying the cars one by one between 23:09 to 23:13, despite two surviving aid workers of the first strike boarding the second car, which was then hit by a second missile, and some survivors of the second strike boarded the third car, which was in turn struck by a third missile; with the result being that all seven aid workers were killed by the IDF strikes.
+According to the IDF, its drone operators fired three missiles at the WCK's cars, destroying the cars one by one between 23:09 to 23:13, despite two surviving aid workers of the first strike boarding the second car, which was then hit by a second missile, and some survivors of the second strike boarded the third car, which was in turn struck by a third missile; with the result being that all seven aid workers were killed by the IDF strikes.
 The IDF said that an IDF colonel and an IDF major approved the order for a drone attack with no military lawyer present, but the second strike was done with no updated approval.
 The IDF investigatory result was that while "there was no information on gunmen in the second and third vehicles, they too were attacked, within minutes of each other, for no real reason ...
 The attack on the three vehicles was carried out in serious violation of the relevant orders and instructions."
-The IDF has dismissed a major who led the fire support team, as well as a colonel who was a brigade chief of staff.
+Two officers were dismissed and three more reprimanded, including Southern Command head Yaron Finkelman.
+The IDF dismissed a major who led the fire support team, as well as a colonel who was a brigade chief of staff.
 The IDF also reprimanded the Southern Command divisional commander, brigade commander, and general in charge.